clarkezone/clarkezone.github.io/_posts/2023-07-29-tailscale-operator.md

 <img style="" src="/static/img/2023-tailscaleoperator/ingressresult.png" >

 ## Funnel
-Fast forward to October and even more of the feature has now landed including support for Tailscale's [funnel functionality](https://tailscale.com/kb/1223/tailscale-funnel/) which allows you to route traffic from the wider internet to the cluster courtesy of the operator.
-The [official documentation for the Tailscale operator](https://github.com/tailscale/tailscale/issues/502#issuecomment-1729911852) has also been been updated with instructions for all of this goodness.
+Fast forward to October and even more of the feature has now landed including support for Tailscale's <a href="https://tailscale.com/kb/1223/tailscale-funnel/" target="_blank">funnel functionality</a> which allows you to route traffic from the wider internet to the cluster courtesy of the operator.
+The <a href="https://github.com/tailscale/tailscale/issues/502#issuecomment-1729911852" target="_blank">official documentation for the Tailscale operator</a> has also been been updated with instructions for all of this goodness.

 Funnel support builds on the previous ingress example, my adding a simple annotation: